Hai Phong City General Information

 Capital: Hai Phong

-Demographics: Vietnamese, Hoa
+Demographics: Vietnamese and Hoa

-Calling code: 31
+Calling code: 225

 Hai Phong was originally founded by Lê Chân, the female general of a Vietnamese revolution against the Chinese led by the Trung Sisters (Hai Bà Trung) in the year 43 C.E.
-The area which is now known as Duong Kinh District was once known as Hai tan Phong thu (“defensive coastal area”), and served as the second capital of the Mac dynasty (1527–1592).
+The area which is now known as Duong Kinh District was once known as Hai tan Phong thu (“defensive coastal area”) and served as the second capital of the Mac dynasty (1527–1592).
 At the end of Nguyen Emperor Tu Duc’s reign, the headquarters of An Duong District was also moved to Hang Kenh Communal House, which now belongs to Le Chan district.

-Hai Phong was one of Vietnam’s major ports and trading centers.
+Hai Phong was one of Vietnam’s major ports and trading centres.
 When the country was invaded by the French, the city became France’s main naval base in Indochina.
 After World War II, when Vietnam attempted to regain its independence, Hai Phong was the site of the first military action undertaken by the French, as punishment for the death of three French soldiers.
 Some sources claim that the French heavy cruiser Suffren bombarded the city, while others claim it was not Suffren but 3 avisos or sloops, supported by Suffren, the ships that bombarded the city and adjacent fields in an action that contributed to the start of the First Indochina War.

 Late in the Vietnam War, Haiphong was subjected to heavy bombing by US Navy and Air Force strike aircraft because it was North Vietnam’s only major port.
-U.S. Admiral Thomas H. Moorer planned the mining of Haiphong harbor which took place on 8 May 1972 and which he claimed never caused a single casualty.
+U.S. Admiral Thomas H. Moorer planned the mining of Haiphong harbour which took place on 8 May 1972 and which he claimed never caused a single casualty.
 The city, however, was completely unaffected by the war due to the establishment of a prohibition zone surrounding it.
-After the war, the city recovered and became a significant industrial center.
+After the war, the city recovered and became a significant industrial centre.